Voz media US Voz.us

 Farage hails "change" in British politics

-The right-wing Reform UK party, led by Nigel Farage, made a dramatic breakthrough by winning 641 seats and taking control of more than five councils.
-Suffolk and Essex in eastern England, and Newcastle-under-Lyme in central England are the most prominent.
+The right-wing party Reform UK, led by Nigel Farage, made a dramatic breakthrough by winning 641 seats and taking control of three councils: Suffolk and Essex in the east of England, and Newcastle-under-Lyme in the center of the country.

 Farage celebrated the results with evident satisfaction.
-"We are witnessing an historic changein British politics," he assured, convinced that his formation "has come to stay."
+"We are witnessing a historic shift in British politics," he assured, convinced that his party is "here to stay."

-On the other hand, the Conservatives, led by Kemi Badenoch, lost hundreds of councilors but managed to retain control of Westminster City Hall in central London.
+On the other hand, the Conservatives, led by Kemi Badenoch, lost hundreds of councilors, but managed to retain control of Westminster City Hall, in the center of London.

-The next few hours will be decisive to know if Starmer manages to stabilize his leadership or if the internal pressure ends up being unsustainable.
+The next few days will be decisive to know if Starmer succeeds in stabilizing his leadership or if the internal pressure ends up being unsustainable.

 tracking